RallyPoint

 RallyPoint is a privately held American company founded in 2012 by military veterans Yinon Weiss and Aaron Kletzing at Harvard Business School.
 The company is a professional network serving the US military and its veterans, and has been called "LinkedIn for the military,".
 The community allows current military members and veterans to connect, explore career opportunities both inside and outside the military, and engage on topics important to the military.

 In April 2012, RallyPoint won $10,000 for placing as runner-up in the Harvard Business School Business Plan Competition and on October 23, 2012, RallyPoint won $100,000 from MassChallenge after competing against over 1,300 other ventures.
 The company raised private funding after both of these events.

-RallyPoint was launched out of the Harvard Innovation Lab at the Harvard Business School, and is currently headquartered in Waltham, Massachusetts.
+RallyPoint was launched out of the Harvard Innovation Lab at the Harvard Business School, and is currently headquartered in Middleton, Massachusetts.

 History

 The company's two co-founders, Yinon Weiss and Aaron Kletzing, first met in Iraq in a remote combat outpost northwest of Baghdad in 2008.
 Several years later, the two ran into each other again as students this time at Harvard Business School.

+In 2016, Army Veteran, David Gowel (author of The Power in a Link) became the company's CEO and a member of the board of directors.

+In November 2016, RallyPoint was named one of the top 5 Veteran-Founded Startups in America in Forbes.

+In 2020, RallyPoint announced a partnership with Amazon Web Services to address military and veteran suicide risk.

+In 2023, The Department of Defense's (DOD's) Military OneSource Spouse Education & Career Opportunities program identified RallyPoint as an online network the military community can use to help create a positive experience when joining, serving, and transitioning out of military service to Veteran life.
+The DOD published a video explaining how military spouses can use RallyPoint to further their careers and quality of life.